 For more information, please contact Dr. Daniel Berleant at email@example.com.

+Our curriculum has a distinctive core.
 In addition to the four required core courses, each student will choose five graduate level courses relevant to the program’s educational goals and the student’s interests and career objectives.
 Courses do not all have to be in the Department of Information Science.
 A limit of two courses may be selected from the Information Quality catalog.

 Students will also complete a project or thesis, which may be connected to the student’s employment where applicable.
 This must total at least 6 credit hours, normally divided across two semesters.